 ← Products Product

-We build Model Context Protocol layers over your existing APIs, databases, and applications — giving Claude, ChatGPT, and any MCP-aware agent clean, authenticated, audit-logged access to your systems.
+Running apps and systems with no AI connector?
+We'll build an MCP gateway over any existing API, database, or application of yours.
+Copilot, Claude, ChatGPT, and any other MCP-compatible agent then gets clean, authenticated, audit-logged access to the target systems.
 No copy-paste.
 No screen scraping.
 No prompt-engineered duct tape.

 Start a project